Seedling Mentor Program

 All children in Central Texas who have an incarcerated parent have the opportunity to thrive.

-Seedling Mentor Program has served over 2500 students on 150+ campuses in 11 districts and 16 charter schools in Austin and Central Texas.
+Seedling Mentor Program has served over 2700 students on 100+ campuses in 17 independent and charter districts in Austin and Central Texas.

 Seedling mitigates the impact of parental incarceration on children in Central Texas through school-based mentoring.

 Seedling is made up of people just like you who are dedicated to making a difference in the lives of children in our public schools.

 Seedling typically serves over 600 children each year, and always has children eager and waiting for a mentor.
 Your donation will help Seedling provide training and support to current mentors, and will provide mentors to students who don’t have one yet.

 Seedling usually has nearly 100 students on its waiting list.
 You can reduce that number.
 When you mentor, you directly impact a child’s life.

 The Seedling Mentor Program has matched over 2,700 deserving students with caring, adult mentors who provide them with a consistent presence of a supportive and encouraging friend.
 You make a direct impact when you volunteer your time.

 Thanks to Seedling donors and mentors, we are able to reach over 100 schools in 17 different independent and charter districts.
 Program enrollment grows most years an average of 10-20%, making volunteer mentors critical to meeting that demand.
 Please help us reach each of the 8,000 children in Central Texas who deserve a compassionate, trained mentor!

 “When we spend time together, we play games, we egg each other on and goof.
 Sometimes we tell jokes, and look up science facts and talk about all kinds of things.”